qqiao/cli/README.md

 # cli
-Utilities for creating complex CLI
+Utilities for creating complex CLI application in Go.